 Currently, a single fiber optic cable system along Atlantic Road provides communications and command data from the WFF Main Base to Wallops Island.
 Damage or failure of the single cable system would put NASA, its tenants, and the public at risk for disruptions to launch command and information technology services.
 The project is needed to provide a redundant, geographically diverse, and reliable means of highspeed fiber optic communications for NASA, Department of Defense, and commercial systems on Wallops Island.
 The existing cable system would remain in operation to complete the communications loop.

 NASA proposes to use a combination of horizontal directional drilling and vibratory trenching methods to install the fiber optic cable under waterways and across the saltmarsh.
 The EA evaluates the environmental consequences of the Proposed Action and No Action Alternative.

 Because a portion of the proposed Marsh Fiber path would be installed in the Wallops Island NWR, the USFWS is a cooperating agency on this EA, and, as such, has assisted NASA in preparing the EA and has participated in all regulatory consultations during the NEPA process.

-For any questions regarding the Marsh Fiber Draft EA, or NASA WFF's NEPA program, please contact:
+For any questions regarding the Marsh Fiber EA or FONSI, or NASA WFF's NEPA program, please contact:

 NASA Wallops Flight Facility